 '''

+-race raceName

--race raceName specify the race of the unit to be created
+specify the race of the unit to be created

-'''

-'''

 examples:

 DWARF

 HUMAN

 -caste casteName

 specify the caste of the unit to be created

-if not specified, the caste is randomly selected
+if omitted, the caste is randomly selected

 examples:

 MALE

 FEMALE

+DEFAULT

 -domesticate

-tames the unit {\tt if} it lacks the CAN_LEARN {\tt and} CAN_SPEAK tokens
+tames the unit if it lacks the CAN_LEARN and CAN_SPEAK tokens

 -civId id

 Make the created unit a member of the specified civ

+'''

+'''

 (or none if id = -1).
 If id is \\LOCAL, make it a member of the

 civ associated with the fort; otherwise id must be an integer

 -groupId id

 Make the created unit a member of the specified group

 (or none if id = -1).
 If id is \\LOCAL, make it a member of the

 group associated with the fort; otherwise id must be an integer

 -setUnitToFort

 Sets the groupId and civId to the local fort

 Can be used instead of -civId \\LOCAL and -groupId \\LOCAL

 -name entityRawName

-set the unit's name to be a random name appropriate for the
+Set the unit's name to be a random name appropriate for the

-given entity
+given entity. \\LOCAL can be specified instead to automatically

+use the fort group entity in fortress mode only

 examples:

 MOUNTAIN

 EVIL

 -nick nickname

 set the unit's nickname directly

 -location [ x y z ]

 create the unit at the specified coordinates

 -age howOld

 set the birth date of the unit by current age

 chosen randomly if not specified

 -quantity howMany

 replace "howMany" with the number of creatures you want to create

 defaults to 1 if not specified

 -flagSet [ flag1 flag2 ... ]

 set the specified unit flags in the new unit to true

 flags may be selected from df.unit_flags1, df.unit_flags2,

 or df.unit_flags3

 -flagClear [ flag1 flag2 ... ]

 set the specified unit flags in the new unit to false

 flags may be selected from df.unit_flags1, df.unit_flags2,

 or df.unit_flags3

 '''